1f604/diffpatchlib/README.md

 Instructions for use:

 * Put `diffpatchlib.py` in the same directory as your Python script.
-* Follow the usage instructions in diffpatchlib.py
+* Look at the example usage in diffpatchlib.py

 Run `test.py` to check that the library works.
 You will need to do so on a Linux machine where the `diff` utility is available.
 It will tell you whether Python's built-in difflib diff implementation is slower than the Linux command line `diff` utility.